siddharthi865/reactjs-interview-questions-and-answers/set-13/README.md

 ## Question 1.
 How do you share state between sibling components?

+## Question 2.
+How do you create a reusable modal component with context?

+## Question 3.
+How do you implement tab-based navigation with state?

+## Question 4.
+How do you optimize component rendering with `React.memo`?

+## Question 5.
+How do you use `useEffect` to listen to window resize events?

+## Question 6.
+How do you implement theme switching using context and hooks?

+## Question 7.
+How do you debounce input search using `useEffect`?

+## Question 8.
+How do you cancel fetch requests in `useEffect`?

+## Question 9.
+How do you implement a countdown timer with hooks?

+## Question 10.
+How do you implement a "read more / read less" feature?

 ## Question 11.
 How do you fetch data when a user scrolls to the bottom of a page?

 ## Question 12.
 How do you implement a dynamic form with multiple sections?